kumar776/Midterm/README.md

 ### Create Operation:
                     First we create the website front hand profile and its instruments like table, form, buttons and complete font hand.
-Here you can see my website fronthand and here [Create](create.txt) is code
+Here you can see my website fronthand and click this link to see its code [I'm an inline-style link](https://www.google.com).

 ![](fronthand.PNG)